 And then there’s this toilet bowl brush, also from FlyLady.
 Instead of regular bristles, this one is made of sturdy rubber and has a little extension on the side which does a great job cleaning under the rim.
 Plus it’s purple.
 Never discredit the importance of appearance.

 So now let’s talk about vacuum cleaners, shall we?
 Many, many years ago I bought a Rainbow vacuum.
 Unlike an upright that you just plug in and use, a Rainbow has to be filled with water and then dumped afterwards.
 It’s a bit of a pain but it does such a great job capturing dust.
 I’m highly allergic to dust so this is important.
 I didn’t fully realize the difference until our Rainbow began having issues.
 We have replaced some parts over the years and it currently sports bright green duct tape around one part and electrical tape holding the power cord into the base because the connection is loose.
 The belt in the power nozzle keeps coming off which means taking it apart, putting it back on and screwing it back together.
 It still runs but not as well as it used to.
 It’s about 27 years old so I can’t really complain.

-A couple of years ago we bought a relatively inexpensive upright vacuum that was meant to be “temporary” until I decided what to do about our Rainbow vacuum.
+A few years ago we bought a relatively inexpensive upright vacuum that was meant to be “temporary” until I decided what to do about our Rainbow vacuum.
 I was leaning toward having it reconditioned while David thought I should just buy another one.
 The issue came up again the other day as I was emptying our upright and commented on all the dust it emits.
 While I tend to dither over purchases, especially large ones, David is a man of action.
 He pulled out his phone, found a reconditioned Rainbow for around $800 and said I should buy it.

 It’s a lot of money but on the other hand, it’s not like we are spending anything on restaurants, concerts, or travel during a pandemic.
 We are home.
 All.
 The.
 Time.